 Keep the Big Picture in Mind

-You’ll have moments—maybe many moments—throughout the year where you feel like giving up.
+You’ll have moments—maybe many—throughout the year when you feel like giving up.
 However, remind yourself of the bigger picture.
 Are you trying to change your diet or quit smoking?
 Remind yourself that it’s because you want to improve your health to enjoy life for a longer time.
 Is your resolution to spend more intentional time with your kids?
-Remember that you’re doing it because you want to enjoy your children while they’re still young and make lasting memories together.
+Remember that you’re doing it to enjoy your children while they’re still young and make lasting memories together.

 Whatever your reasons, keep the bigger picture in mind of why you want to make these lifestyle changes.
 Write down the reasons that keep you going and what you can gain by accomplishing your goal.
 If those things don’t help, find other sources of inspiration to keep you going.